-- Individual performance and contributions to financial and operational measures; - Operational management, such as project milestones and process improvements; - Internal working and reporting relationships that promote collaboration and teamwork; - Leadership, including the ability to develop and motivate employees and personal development; - Individual expertise, skills and knowledge relevant to each executive's position and responsibilities, the potential to assume increased responsibilities, and long-term value to the Company.
+- Individual performance and contributions to financial and operational measures; - Operational management, such as project milestones and process improvements; - Internal working and reporting relationships that promote collaboration and teamwork; - Leadership, including the ability to develop and motivate employees and personal development; and - Individual expertise, skills and knowledge relevant to each executive's position and responsibilities, the potential to assume increased responsibilities, and long-term value to the Company.

-With respect to Mr. Herrmann's position and responsibilities, the Committee considers his company-wide oversight and management, execution and success of the Company's business and strategic initiatives during the difficult economic environment that has persisted over the past four years, the Company's financial and operating results, the creation of stockholder value, leadership of the investment management process, his years of industry experience, the size and complexity of the Company's business, and effective leadership of the Company's management team.
+With respect to Mr. Herrmann's position and responsibilities, the Committee considers his company-wide oversight and management, execution and success of the Company's business and strategic initiatives, the Company's financial and operating results, the creation of stockholder value, leadership of the investment management process, his years of industry experience, the size and complexity of the Company's business, and effective leadership of the Company's management team.